 It’s important to note that bulimia differs from binge eating.
 People with binge-eating disorder consume large quantities of food, but they do not typically compensate with purging behaviors.

-Anorexia Nervosa Purging Subtype
+Anorexia Binge Purge Subtype

 Some people living with anorexia show similar cycles of bulimic behavior.
 For example, they may binge and purge to manage their weight, also referred to as anorexia nervosa binge/purge subtype.
 However, anorexia entails chronic food restriction, and that is not always the case with bulimia.
 In addition, people with anorexia have low body weights.
-People with anorexia may purge by vomiting; abusing laxatives; fasting (not eating for many days after a binge); or diuretic abuse.
+People with anorexia may purge by vomiting, abusing laxatives, fasting (not eating for many days after a binge), or diuretic abuse.

-Complications of Purging
+Physical Effects of Purging

 Purging is inherently dangerous, and it can affect all areas of your physical and emotional well-being.
 It’s important to remember that symptoms may develop over time.
 Unfortunately, this progression can create false confidence.
 Some people may engage in purging behaviors for many years before experiencing serious consequences.
 But, at that point, they may have already caused significant damage to their minds and bodies.